rancher/fleet/dev/README.md

 ### For Mac users

-On Mac OS, Docker runs in a virtual machine; this means that <TODO insert more explanations here>
+On Mac OS, Docker runs in a virtual machine.
+This means the network setup is more complicated.

 > If you are unsure about which method you would like use for tunneling to localhost, we recommend [ngrok](https://ngrok.com).